usvacloud/usva/.github/README.md

 ### Server configuration

 #### Note for Docker users
-Docker image uses config.toml for the configuration.
+Docker image uses config.toml for the server's configuration.
 By default this file is shared between the host and the container.

 #### Configuration options